 Naturally, as with any other medical or rehabilitative treatment, the associated costs far outpace inflation.
 Every year, paralysis costs the health care system billions of dollars.
 Spinal cord injuries alone cost the system about $40.5 billion a year, which is more than a 300 percent increase in less than 20 years – $9.7 billion in 1998.

 As a result, people living a life with paralysis, or any type of spinal cord injury, are often unable to keep or attain health insurance that sufficiently covers the complex secondary or chronic conditions commonly linked with paralysis.
 Because, as experts point out, a spinal cord injury is much more than just a one-time incident.
 The original injury damages or kills nerve cells in the spine, but, hours and possibly days after, a torrent of other events can take place, including a loss of oxygen and a release of toxic chemicals at the injury site.
 These secondary events can damage the spinal cord even more.
-It is imperative you contact a Denver injury attorney for help before it is too late.
+It is imperative you contact a Denver spinal cord injury attorney for help before it is too late.

 In addition to spinal cord injuries, Burg Simpson’s experienced personal injury attorneys can handle the following types of severe injury claims: